 In the book of Exodus, the angel of the Lord appeared to Moses in a flame of fire out of the bush to bring him closer to God, cf. Ex 3:2-4.
 And to confirm the authenticity of Moses as His servant, God gave him power to perform miracles, cf. Ex 4:1-9.
 God also gave Gideon signs that He would deliver Israel through him, cf. Judg 6:36-40.
 When Jesus raised Lazarus, many of the Jews who came with Mary believed in Him, cf. Jn 11:45.
 Again Jesus said to the Jews, “...even though you do not believe me, believe the works, that you may know and understand that the Father is in me and I am in the Father” (Jn 10:38).

 Genuine miracles ought to bring people closer to God.
 Hence, in today’s gospel, Jesus “... began to reproach the cities in which most of his deeds of power had been done, because they did not repent.”

 Count God’s blessings in your life.
 To what extent have they brought you closer to God if however you recognised them as miracles?
 Nevertheless, miracles are not proof of moral probity, cf. Matt 7:22-23.
-Look for the God of miracles rather than the miracles of God.
-One may experience many miracles without coming any close to repentance, cf. Lk 16:27-31.
-What will save us is repentance not miracles, cf. Matt 7:21-23.
+Look for the God of miracles and not miracles of God.
+One may experience every miracle without coming any close to repentance, cf. Lk 16:27-31.
+Jesus is calling us to “...repent, and believe in the gospel” (Mk 1:15).

 Bible Reading: 1Cor 1:18-28; Matt 7:21-23.